Work in Progress

 After stuffing the paper into my pocket, I raced down to the dock and cheered because the waterfront was empty.
 Duh.
 Everyone else was running around sobbing and taking selfies.

-“Goodbye sparkly green waves,” I whispered into the wind.
+“Goodbye sparkly waves,” I whispered into the wind.
 “I’ll never forget you.”

 Most campers thought the lake was gross when living things touched you, but not me.
-My best days were spent drifting in a kayak, playing with emotional support turtles and dreaming my best dreams.
+My favorite days were spent drifting in a kayak, talking to turtles, and dreaming my best dreams.
 Especially the one where I post a cooking video that gets a million likes.

 Focus, Eden, my anxious brain said.
 Sink the stupid list.